 Type of Vehicle

-Game drive vehicles differ too – in East Africa they tend to be enclosed, with large windows and pop-up roofs, generally because you’re driving longer distances and at higher speeds when traveling by road from one park to another.
+Game drive vehicles differ too.
+In East Africa they tend to be enclosed, with large windows and pop-up roofs, generally because you’re driving longer distances and at higher speeds when traveling by road from one park to another.
 That being said, the vehicles do have air-conditioning which can be a bonus and visibility is quite good with the large format windows and open roof.
 In Southern Africa, the vehicles are Land Rover or Land Cruisers adapted for game viewing with two or three tiers of seats with open sides and generally a removable canvas top for rain/sun protection.
 These vehicles really do allow you to get up close and personal with the game and can provide excellent photographic opportunities as well.

 There’s more of an opportunity for cultural interactions with local tribes in East Africa, for example, the Maasai and Samburu, as they are more involved in tourism.
 In southern Africa it’s difficult, although not impossible, to encounter indigenous tribes like the Bushmen (in Botswana) and Himba (in Namibia) in their natural surroundings.

 Another major consideration is malaria, especially if you’re pregnant or traveling with young children.
 If you can’t take medication, there are a few malaria free safari areas in South Africa only: The Eastern Cape, Madikwe, Pilanesberg, and the Waterberg.
+Click here to read more on planning a safari in malaria free areas.

 Otherwise there is a requirement for travelers entering South Africa, Seychelles, Kenya or Tanzania from or via a yellow fever infected (endemic) area that they must be in possession of a valid International Certificate of Vaccination against yellow fever.
 Yellow Fever Endemic Zones include, United Republic of Tanzania, Angola, Uganda, Kenya and Rwanda.